Last updated on July 24th, 2021 at 08:08 am

-- Cryptocurrency issuers will now be required to register their digital assets with the Securities and Exchange Commission (SEC)
+Cryptocurrency issuers will now be required to register their digital assets with the Securities and Exchange Commission (SEC) in Nigeria

-This means that cryptocurrency trading platforms that operate in Nigeria or that are targeting Nigeria traders and investors would be mandated to register with the regulatory body.
+This means that cryptocurrency trading platforms that operate in Nigeria or that are targeting Nigerian traders and investors would be mandated to register with the regulatory body.

 In the regulatory guidelines made public by the SEC on September 14, 2020, crypto-based platforms, digital assets, ICOs are now mandated to get SEC certifications.